-Recently, we sat down the TheOilyTravelers house sitting family to talk about travelling, travel-schooling, house sitting and living an amazing alternative lifestyle.
+Recently, we sat down the TheOilyTravelers house sitting family to talk about traveling, travel-schooling, house sitting, and living an amazing alternative lifestyle.

 The OilyTravelers House Sitting Family Interview